THAMIZH-ARASU/uttr/README.md

 - **Natural English-Like Syntax**: Write code that reads like plain English with keywords like `put`, `in`, `when`, `otherwise`, `make function`, `give`, `cut`, `skip`, `attempt`, and `handle`
 - **Complete Interpreter**: Full lexer-parser-interpreter pipeline built from scratch with comprehensive error handling and position tracking
 - **Procedure-Oriented Design**: Focus on procedures and sequential execution with modular, reusable functions
-- **Rich Data Types**: Support for integers, floats, strings, booleans, lists, and dictionaries with intuitive access using `@` operator
+- **Rich Data Types**: Support for integers, floats, strings, booleans, lists, tuples (immutable lists), and dictionaries with intuitive access using `@` operator for dictionaries and `/` for indexing
 - **Operators**: Arithmetic (`+`, `-`, `*`, `/`, `%`), comparison (`==`, `!=`, `<`, `>`, `<=`, `>=`), and logical (`and`, `or`, `not`)
 - **Control Structures**: Conditional statements (`when...otherwise`), loops (`cycle`, `as long as`, `repeat while`), and for-each iteration with loop control (`cut` for break, `skip` for continue)
 - **Error Handling**: Try-catch blocks using `attempt...handle` syntax with error introspection (`error_message`, `error_type`)